infer-actively/pymdp/CONTRIBUTING.md

 1. Choose which algorithm you are interested in working on.

-2. Open an issue at https://github.com/alec-tschantz/infer-actively/issues by clicking the "New Issue" button.
+2. Open an issue at https://github.com/infer-actively/pymdp/issues by clicking the "New Issue" button.

 	* Title the issue "Implement XYZ method", where XYZ method is a shorthand name for whatever function / method / environment class you plan to implement.
-	* Leave a comment that includes a brief motivation for why you want to see this method in `inferactively`, as well as any key citations.
+	* Leave a comment that includes a brief motivation for why you want to see this method in `pymdp`, as well as any key citations.
 	* If such an issue already exists for the method you are going to write, it is not necessary to open another.
 However, it is a good idea to leave a comment letting others know you are going to work on it.

 2. In your machine, create the file where your algorithm is going to live.
-If you chose a softmax algorithm, copy an existing fiile, such as `/inferactively/functions.py`, into `/inferactively/<algorithm_name>.py`.
+If you chose a softmax algorithm, copy an existing fiile, such as `/pymdp/functions.py`, into `/pymdp/<algorithm_name>.py`.
 Please keep in mind that
    <algorithm_name> will be used inside the code, so try to choose
    something that looks "pythonic".
 In particular, <algorithm_name> cannot include spaces, should not include upper case letters, and should use underscores